arthur-debiasi/trybe-back-end-trybesmith/README.md

 ## 💻 Project

-RESTful API for a medieval item shop made with Node.js and TypeScript.

 This RESTful API for a medieval item shop was built with Node.js and TypeScript to manage login, transactions, and customer data.

 ## 🚀 Built With